Nasal damage compensation calculator:

 Because taste is over 75% based on smell, both aspects (Smell and taste) can be collectively affected.

-Common causes of the Loss of Smell:
+What are the causes of Loss of Smell?

 The most common causes of the loss of smell is infections or problems within the nose, however the loss of smell can also be generated due to a head trauma, which may damage certain nerves or through contact with certain fumes or chemicals.